 Welcome to the Department of Criminal Justice at the University of Central Florida.

-We are located on the main Orlando campus in the Health and Public Affairs I building.
+We are located on the main Orlando campus in the Health Sciences I building.
 In addition, we offer a full range of online courses in our undergraduate and graduate programs, and we participate in the university’s honors, study abroad, service learning and internship programs.

 The department currently has 34 full-time faculty members and employs a number of outstanding adjuncts drawn from Central Florida’s professional community.
 To complement the faculty, we have a full-time support staff of five, two of whom are full-time student advisers.

 Current enrollment in our undergraduate criminal justice programs exceeds 1,500.
 We accommodate these students by offering a full range of classes around the clock and throughout the region and the state.

 The Department of Criminal Justice is committed to providing the citizens of Central Florida — from Ocala to Palm Bay — with a full range of services.
 This commitment is reflected in our mission statement:

 The Department of Criminal Justice at the University of Central Florida provides excellence in teaching, research and service.
 Dedicated to its students, the faculty delivers outstanding instruction at the undergraduate and graduate levels, incorporating learning, service and inquiry.
 The department also conducts quality research and pursues local, state and federal funding to advance knowledge in our discipline.
 By actively developing meaningful partnerships, it provides exemplary service to the university and the broader professional and academic community.

 Criminal Justice Programs